A beginner's guide to home education resources

 How our home educating journey started...

 My two eldest children were ok in mainstream, but when my youngest tried school, he struggled to cope.
-He is autistic, and had an EHCP, but we found that a formal school environment wasn't right and he stopped thriving.
+He is Autistic and had an EHCP, but we found that a formal school environment wasn't right for him.

-We knew it would be challenging but made the decision to home educate, as not only would it be the perfect fit for his unique and hands-on style of learning, but having him happy and regulated would benefit the whole family.
+We made the decision to home educate, as not only would it be the perfect fit for his hands-on style of learning, but having him happy and regulated would benefit the whole family.

 We spent a couple of months deschooling him, letting him process what had happened, having no expectations and giving him time to re-discover the joy of learning.

-We are about six months into home educating now, and I have put together this guide to the resources we have found helpful.
-It's not an exhaustive list, but I hope you will come away with a little inspiration for your own home education journey...
+This guide isn't an exhaustive list of home education resources, but I hope you will come away with a little inspiration for your own home education journey together.

 Not only are websites, apps and TV programmes a fun way to supplement daily learning, but they also help you get time to do all the other things you need to do as a busy mum, which is vital in looking after your own mental health.